nestauk/innovation_sweet_spots/innovation_sweet_spots/analysis/README.md

 query_df = Query.find_matches(SEARCH_TERMS, return_only_matches=True)
 ```

 The returned dataframe contains a column for each search term, as well as a summary `has_any_terms` column, and the document ids.
-To view more data on the documents, you can use the `wrangler_utils` module.
+To view more data on the documents, you can use the `wrangling_utils` module.

 ```python
 from innovation_sweet_spots.analysis.wrangling_utils import GtrWrangler